-- 3.5.9 The Progression and Award Board will take into account the advice of its Mitigating Circumstances Panel to determine whether the student will be allowed to re-sit the assessment or examination as if for the first time and without the penalty of a capped mark.
-This is known as deferral.
-Where the credit for a failed module is retrieved via deferral, therefore, the overall mark awarded for the module shall stand. - 3.5.10 Where the Mitigating Circumstances Panel advises that a candidate has failed a module due to illness or other mitigating circumstances, and it is in the student's best interests for it to do so, the Progression and Award Board also has the discretion, within certain limits, to condone the failure and award credits for the module.
-Credits can be awarded up to a limit of 25% of a stage of a programme of study, provided that there is evidence to show that the programme learning outcomes are being or have been achieved. - 3.5.11 The marks achieved for the module affected will not be adjusted to take account of the illness or other mitigating circumstances, but the student's transcript will indicate the module for which credits have been awarded through condonement.
+- 3.5.12 The Progression and Award Board/ Board of Examiners will take into account the advice of its Mitigating Circumstances Panel to determine whether the student will be allowed to resit any assessment or examination as if for the first time and without the penalty of a capped mark.
+This is known as deferral. - 3.5.13 Where a student repeats a module or modules in full attendance (defined as full attendance to all teaching classes and completion of all assessments) and via deferral, all marks achieved during previous attempts at those modules will be discounted and overwritten by the marks achieved during the repeat attempt. - 3.5.14 Where the Mitigating Circumstances Panel advises that a candidate has failed a module due to illness or other mitigating circumstances, and it is in the student's best interests for it to do so, the Progression and Award Board/ Board of Examiners also has the discretion, within certain limits, to condone the failure and award credits for the module.
+Credits can be awarded up to a limit of 25% of a stage of a programme of study, provided that there is evidence to show that the programme learning outcomes are being or have been achieved. - 3.5.15 The marks achieved for the module affected will not be adjusted to take account of the illness or other mitigating circumstances, but the student's transcript will indicate the module for which credits have been awarded through condonement.